skip to content

 The Public Land Survey System (PLSS) established corners which form the framework for many geospatial datasets.
 In Minnesota, counties are responsible for maintaining the PLSS.
 Minnesota Statute 381.12 provides the requirements for PLSS corner certification.
 There is no statute which governs standards for coordinate determination and maintenance of the related geospatial data.

-The points and associated data contained within this standard are to be a summarization of the corner certificate on file for the associated PLSS point.
+The points and associated data contained within this standard are to be a summarization of the most recent corner certificate on file for the associated PLSS point.
 They are not to be considered authoritative data for the location of the PLSS point.
 The monument in the ground and associated corner certificates are the authoritative data for the PLSS corner.

 Standard and Supporting Materials